-More information about the risks of the Group and its shareholders is included in the EMTN base prospectus edition 2021 concerning the issue of a bond loan (retail) and the investor presentation of November 2021.
+More information about the risks of the Group and its shareholders is included in the EMTN base prospectus edition 2022 concerning the issue of a bond loan and the investor presentation of September 2022.
 These documents can be consulted on the website www.fluvius.be.